 Title sponsor for the event was local surf apparel shop 'Sea Sports', co-sponsor 'Lizzy' and event partners 'Sea Gear' and local telecommunications giant 'Dhiraagu.

 The first two days of the competition saw waves in the 10-15 foot range, with the swell fading into a two to three-foot range as the event culminated towards the end.

 Maldivian Red Crescent provided first aid service and treated a number of athletes for injuries incurred during the contest.

-Upon winning the first competition following is recent appointment as a brand ambassador for Sea Sports, Jaatte expressed immense joy, declaring, "I feel ecstatic and, [am] even happier that three athletes from Laamu (Atoll) contested in the bodyboarding final".
+Upon winning the first competition following the recent appointment as a brand ambassador for Sea Sports, Jaatte expressed immense joy, declaring, "I feel ecstatic and, [am] even happier that three athletes from Laamu (Atoll) contested in the bodyboarding final".

 In line with Jaatte's thoughts, fellow brand ambassador Iboo noted that it was "great to see young surfers competing from all these islands", adding that surfers are thrilled at the opportunity to contest in Male', in the wake of Raalhugandu's closure between 2016 till late 2018.

 Jaatte and Iboo hail from Laamu Atoll and Raa Atoll respectively.